Matt Wallner Preview, Player Props: Twins vs. Rays

 Rays Pitching Rankings

-- The 9.2 strikeouts per nine innings compiled by the Rays pitching staff ranks sixth in MLB.

-- The Rays' 3.78 team ERA ranks third across all MLB pitching staffs.
+- The Rays have the third-ranked team ERA across all MLB pitching staffs (3.78).

-- Rays pitchers combine to give up the fewest home runs in baseball (150 total, one per game).
+- The Rays surrender the fewest home runs in baseball (152 total, one per game).

-- His most recent appearance was on Wednesday against the Boston Red Sox, when the right-hander tossed six innings, surrendering one earned run while allowing three hits.
+- His most recent appearance came on Thursday against the Seattle Mariners, when the right-hander tossed eight innings, surrendering one earned run while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.